Health and Employment After Fifty

 Management and funding

-Versus Arthritis (formerly Arthritis Research UK), MRC, ESRC provide funding for HEAF and the study is hosted at the Medical Research Council Lifecourse Epidemiology Unit, University of Southampton.
+Versus Arthritis (formerly Arthritis Research UK), MRC, ESRC provide funding for HEAF and the study is hosted at the Medical Research Council Lifecourse Epidemiology Centre, University of Southampton.

 Accessing the data